yousei-github/ChampSim-Ramulator/README.md

 - Set the preprocessor `MEMORY_USE_HYBRID` to `ENABLE` for enabling hybrid memory systems or to `DISABLE` for enabling single memory systems.
 - Set the preprocessor `PRINT_STATISTICS_INTO_FILE` to `ENABLE` for printing statistics into `.statistics` file.
 - Set the preprocessor `PRINT_MEMORY_TRACE` to `ENABLE` for printing memory trace into `.trace` file.
 Each line in the trace file represents a memory request, with the hexadecimal address followed by 'R' or 'W' for read or write.
+- Set the preprocessor `BRANCH_PREDICTOR` to `BRANCH_USE_BIMODAL` for using bimodal branch predictor.
+Similarly, there also have gshare, hashed_perceptron, perceptron branch predictors.
+Following this logic, you can also modify other preprocessors, such as `INSTRUCTION_PREFETCHER`, `LLC_REPLACEMENT_POLICY`, `LLC_PREFETCHER`, and so on.

+The CPU's parameters are defined in the `champsim_constants.h` file.

 ## ChampSim
 [ChampSim](https://github.com/ChampSim/ChampSim) is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 If you have questions about how to use ChampSim, you can often receive a quicker response on the mailing list.
 Please reserve GitHub Issues for bugs.
 Traces for the 3rd Data Prefetching Championship (DPC-3) can be found from here (https://dpc3.compas.cs.stonybrook.edu/?SW_IS).